Geodocs.dev

 Product Description Format

-The Sony WH-1000XM5 is a wireless noise-canceling headphone with 30-hour battery life, 30mm drivers, and multipoint Bluetooth connectivity.
-It supports LDAC codec for high-resolution audio and weighs 250g.
+The Sony WH-1000XM5 is a wireless noise-canceling headphone with 30-hour battery life, 30 mm drivers, and multipoint Bluetooth connectivity.
+It supports the LDAC codec for high-resolution audio and weighs 250 g.

 Not optimized (too vague for AI):